MingchaoLiu/mingchaoliu.com/_pages/about.md

 ---
 permalink: /
-title: "Mechanics of Robotic Metamaterials"
+title: "Mechanics of Adaptive Robotic Matter"
 excerpt: "About me"
 author_profile: true
 redirect_from: